Sit n Go Advanced Strategy: Two Big Stacks vs One Small Stack

 - There is a 2/3 (33%) chance the small stack will be knocked out on the next hand (and an even better chance they will be knocked out in one of the next few hands).

 - If we do the same $EV calculation now, you will have a 40% chance of winning an additional $54 (1st place), and a 60% chance of winning an additional $36 (2nd place).
-Your net $EV of folding and trying to knock out the short stack is (40%*$54)+(60%*$36)= $43.20.
+Your net $EV for folding and waiting to knock out the short stack can be calculated as follows: (40% * $54) + (60% * $36) = $43.20.

 Final Points